 All proceeds from Stanfield’s Pants Off for Prostate Cancer benefited Prostate Cancer Canada Atlantic which fundraises for the elimination of the disease through research, education, support and awareness.

 Prostate cancer is the most common cancer to afflict Canadian men.
-One in every eight men is diagnosed with the disease during his lifetime.
-This year alone, nearly 24,000 Canadian men and their families will face a prostate cancer diagnosis.
+One in every seven men is diagnosed with the disease during his lifetime.
+This year alone, nearly 25,000 Canadian men and their families will face a prostate cancer diagnosis.
 But, there’s hope.
 When detected early, the survival rate for prostate cancer is over 90%.
 Prostate Cancer Canada recommends that men over 40 get their PSA tested in order to establish a baseline.